While learning how to lucid dream as a teen, I made more than my fair share of beginner mistakes.

-It's a little of mistake #1 in that he wants it all NOW, but you can also see he's going crazy applying all the techniques he can think of, just so he can tick them off the list.
-He's clearly not applying the techniques mindfully and is probably missing lots of crucial steps along the way.
+He wants it all now - and he's going crazy applying all the techniques he can think of, just so he can tick them off the list.
+He rushes through a 40-minute guided meditation in 5 minutes.
+What's the point of that?

 The mistake here is forgetting to aim altogether in your excitement and spraying bullets all over the place, hoping to randomly hit your target and claim the win.
 Ready...
 Fire!
 Fire!
 Fire!
 Fire!
 Fire!
 Fire!
+Fire!
+Fire!
+Fire!

 Performing every lucid dreaming technique in the book is not going to work if you don't perform them with skill and accuracy.
 It's far better to focus on a few techniques that you can perform calmly and properly.

 Then go to sleep and relax.
 A lucid dream can never be forced.

 Make your lucid dreaming practice a slow, purposeful effort.
 If you don't find meaning in your practice then you're doing it wrong.
 These are exercises in mindfulness and self awareness that will enhance not only your experience of dreams, but your reality too.
 It's not a race to the finish line.

 When you're primed, lucid dreams will come to you.

 My longest lucid dreams take place during morning lie-ins, when dream-filled REM cycles abound.

 Early alarm calls can kill the sweetest lucid dream life.

 If you can help it at all, try to avoid unnatural awakenings.